thanathip41/tspace-mysql/README.md

     }
     /**
      *
-     * @belongsToQuery Get the user that owns the phone.. using function callback
+     * @belongsToBuilder Get the user that owns the phone.. using function callback
      * @function
      */
     user (callback ?: Function) {